littlephillips/phase-3-how-the-web-works-readme/README.md

 like content-length (how big is my response) and what type of content it is.
 The headers also include the status code of the response.

-The *body* of the response is what you see rendered on the page.
+The **body** of the response is what you see rendered on the page.
 It is all of that HTML/CSS that you see!
 Most of the data of a response is in the body, not in the headers.

+The body of the request can come in many different formats.
+For a website, the format will be HTML.
+For a web API, the format will probably be JSON (JavaScrip Object Notation) or XML (eXtensible Markup Language), which are useful formats for transmitting structured data.
+In all cases, the **body** of the HTTP response is **just a string of text** — it's up to the client to use that string to build a graphical representation of the website, or parse the JSON response into another format.

 ### Status Codes